Nuclear Medicine Technologist

 The University of New Mexico School of Medicine

-Required coursework students must complete to graduate includes clinical nuclear technology, imaging instrumentation, and clinical radiopharmacy.
-Students will also complete extensive in-person clinical rotations to gain hands-on skills, performing diagnostic procedures and monitoring patients.
+The coursework students must complete to graduate includes clinical nuclear technology, imaging instrumentation, and clinical radiopharmacy.
+Students will also complete extensive in-person clinical rotations to gain hands-on skills in performing diagnostic procedures and monitoring patients.

 • Location: Albuquerque, NM